 To register with your email:

-- Click Create a free account below the LOGIN button on the right panel.
+- Click Create an account below the LOG IN button on the right panel.

 - Select Register with good old email/password combo provide the information requested.